StaffanHynge/E-commerce-store-v1/README.md

 - Buying concerns: Picky about choices, seeks the best experiences
 - Media: Facebook, News sites, Television
 - Approach: Paid search marketing would be effective for this avatar.
 Create targeted ads that appear on platforms like Facebook and news sites, focusing on the music aspect of our events.
 Highlight unique experiences and the quality of the performances.
 Consider partnering with local record stores or music blogs to reach this audience.
+- Strategy: Employ paid search marketing to target the audience interested in music.

 ### Facebook Page